Berkanktk/SE05-CS/Lab01-Introduction/Readme.md

 # Exercises
-# 1a Installation og Metasploitable and Kali Linux
+# 1a Installation of Metasploitable and Kali Linux
 See `Exercises.pdf

 # 1b.
 MCQ Test on itslearning